LUSHDigital/jwtl/README.md

     	Last name of the consumer (default "Doe")
   -name string
-    	Name of the keys to use or generate in the location (default "jwt") -path string
+    	Name of the keys to use or generate in the location (default "jwt") -needs string
+    	Needs of the consumer as a comma separated list (default "nothing") -path string
-    	Path on disk to the location to use or generate the keys (default "/Users/me") -roles string
+    	Path on disk to the location to use or generate the keys (default "/Users/me/.secrets") -roles string
     	Roles of the consumer as a comma separated list (default "guest") -uid int
     	ID of the consumer (default 1)
+  -uuid string
+    	UUID of the consumer (default "67e89fbc-41eb-4090-b67b-f22b80ced238") -valid_from string
+    	Timestamp used to determine the time when a token is valid (default "2019-07-24T11:48:17+02:00") -valid_period string
+    	Duration the generated keys are valid (default "60m")
 ```